 💡

 Book in advance: Shinjuku has some of the highest tourist foot traffic of any neighborhood in Tokyo.
 Walk-in availability is limited, especially on weekends and during peak spring and autumn seasons.
-Reserve your Shinjuku samurai ninja experience slot before arriving in the district.
+Reserve your slot in advance, before arriving in the district.

 The Samurai City Beneath the Neon: Shinjuku's Hidden History